The ORBIT methodology in practice — where theory meets execution

 The workflow is cyclical, not linear.
 You can return to brainstorming from any phase.
 A failed verification triggers a deeper brainstorm.
 A scope change during build sends you back to agree on updated artifacts.
 This is the scientific method applied to building: hypothesise (brainstorm), agree on the experiment (artifacts + Four Cs), execute (build), observe results (verify), and learn.
 Every cycle compresses.
 Every iteration sharpens the shared understanding between human and AI.
 This is the Centaur at work — and it is how the ORBIT architecture produces enterprise-grade results.

-In February 2026, Donald Knuth — widely regarded as the founder of algorithmic analysis and author of The Art of Computer Programming — published a paper titled "Claude's Cycles" describing how an open mathematical problem he had been working on for weeks was solved through Human + AI collaboration.
+In February 2026, Donald Knuth — the father of the analysis of algorithms and author of The Art of Computer Programming — published a short note titled "Claude's Cycles" describing how an open mathematical problem he had been working on for weeks was solved through Human + AI collaboration.
 The problem involved decomposing directed Hamiltonian cycles in high-dimensional digraphs — a challenge that had resisted Knuth's own efforts.

-Filip Stappers, a colleague, posed Knuth's exact problem to Claude Opus 4.6, then guided it through 31 numbered "explorations" — iterative cycles where the AI would hypothesise an approach, write code to test it, evaluate results, fail, reframe, and try again.
+Filip Stappers — "my friend Filip Stappers," as Knuth puts it — posed Knuth's exact problem to Claude Opus 4.6, then guided it through 31 numbered "explorations" — iterative cycles where the AI would hypothesise an approach, write code to test it, evaluate results, fail, reframe, and try again.
 The workflow mirrors the Centaur model precisely: the human provided direction, persistence, and coaching; the AI provided computational exploration, pattern recognition, and creative mathematical reasoning.
+(Knuth's note is candid that the process "wasn't really smooth" — restarts lost work, and Claude had to be repeatedly reminded to document.
+The discipline was imposed, not innate.)

 Critical to the process was a structured artifact discipline.
 Stappers instructed Claude to update a plan.md file after every single exploration — "No exceptions.
 Do not start the next exploration until the previous one is documented here."
 This is mission-bound documentation in action: persistent artifacts that prevent goal drift across extended interactions.